choong2003/zipdistance/README.md

       CREATE ROLE testadmin WITH LOGIN PASSWORD 'testadmin' SUPERUSER;
       ```
     - Update `src/main/resources/application-dev-postgres.properties` and `application-dev-postgres-full.properties`
-      with your credentials if there is any difference.
+      with your credentials if there is any changes.

 ## Cleaning